dmsnell/signed-commits/README.md

 With the rebase merge we'll try and merge a single commit from an approved branch that's behind the origin's `trunk`.
 We'll try a few different approaches to push upstream.

+ - `git rebase trunk && git checkout trunk && git merge branch && git push` fails
+ - `git cherry-pick branch-HEAD && git push` fails

+With merge-commits this isn't completely problematic, but if one of the branch protection rules is to require a linear history then it's not possible.